DrSh4dow/RN-challenge-ftf/README.md

 ## Notes:

-* You can use [expo-cli](https://expo.io/learn) to bootstrap your app but **we highly recommend** using [React Native bare](https://reactnative.dev/docs/environment-setup).
+- You can use [expo-cli](https://expo.io/learn) to bootstrap your app but **we highly recommend** using [React Native bare](https://reactnative.dev/docs/environment-setup).
 Keep in mind that the app must be easily executable.
-* Send us your code in a github repo.
+- Send us your code in a github repo.

 Good luck!
-# RN-challenge-ftf